 YER-3b.
 In the box below, please explain how you determined the date of publication of the YER.

 If the document is not published at all, researchers should mark this question "n/a."

-The YER's PDF was checked for its 'last modified' date.
+The YER's PDF was checked for its 'last modified' date using the 'Document Properties' of the online document.